-One of the most important rules to abide by after your chemical peel is to not pick your skin.
+One of the most important rules to abide by after your chemical peel in San Antonio is to not pick your skin.
 This is important for a number of reasons.
 There is a very prevalent misconception that picking your skin as it starts to peel will speed up your final results.
 However, this is not the case.
 Picking at your skin can seriously irritate your skin, delaying your final results.

 Do Not Touch Your Face